Making history: Local teenager becomes first female Eagle Scout in central Iowa

 Massey told KYOU: “I had always wanted to join, but I never thought it would be possible until about three years ago when they announced they would be opening up scouting to Cub Scouts and Scouts BSA for girls.”

-The ranking of Eagle Scout isn’t easy to come by either, according to the Boy Scouts website less than 10 percent of young men and women achieve the Eagle Scout ranking -- a ranking Hannah hopes sets other young women up for success.
+The ranking of an Eagle Scout isn’t easy to come by either, according to the Boy Scouts website less than 10% of young men and women achieve the Eagle Scout ranking -- a ranking Hannah hopes sets other young women up for success.

 “I’m hoping that with the hard work that I did to achieve this rank and be apart of this group of the first female Eagle Scouts I’ll be able to inspire younger girls to earn their eagle to join the group and be part of this.
 They can do it if they put their minds to it.”